Wondering if the time and cost of dental implant surgery are worth it?

 Cost:

 One of the essential items to note about dental implants is that even though your insurance plan might cover dental implant costs, you would always have to pay for a portion of the operation.
-The exact details depend on your plan’s particulars, but you should expect to pay more than you would for your regular dental care with this type of operation.
+The exact details depend on your plan’s particulars, but you should expect to pay more than you would for regular dental care with this type of operation.